xuefeicao/tdcca/README.md

 # Time-dependent Canonical Correlation Analysis
 Canonical Correlation Analysis is a technique in multivariate data analysis for finding correlation and pairs of vectors that maximizes the correlation between a set of paired variables.
 Many important problems involve recoding time-dependent observations.
 In order to understand the coupling dynamics between the two sources, spot trends, detect anomalies, in this paper, we introduce the time-dependent canonical correlation analysis (TDCCA), a method of inferring time-dependent canonical vectors of paired variables.
-For more details of our paper, please refer to the draft provided in this repo.
+For more details of our paper, please refer to our paper.

+## cite our paper
+@article{cao2019time,
+title={Time-dependent Canonical Correlation Analysis for Multilevel Time Series}, author={Cao, Xuefei and Ke, Jun and Sandstede, Björn and Luo, Xi}, journal={bioRxiv}, pages={650101}, year={2019}, publisher={Cold Spring Harbor Laboratory}
+}

 ## Getting Started